 When evaluating the longitudinal seam integrity of a pipeline, several characteristics of the pipeline must be taken into consideration.
 Characteristics such as seam type, manufacturing process, vintage, operational history, and pipe mechanical properties can influence how one approaches seam integrity.
 The product must also be taken into consideration due to the operational differences between liquid and gas pipelines.
 The duration and frequency of pressure data sampling are important factors and how the data are analyzed must be efficient and realistic.
 Additionally, a pipe attributes pre-screening process can be employed to reduce the total number of analyses that must be conducted.
 When calculating fatigue lives, several methods can be employed, including an approximation using an integrated Paris Law and equivalent cycles.
 Results of a fatigue analysis can be presented in either a probabilistic or deterministic form, depending on the needs of the pipeline operator.

-Pipeline integrity for industrial metropolitans: managing the urban infrastructure crisis, by Ron Maurier, Quest Integrity, USA, and T.Y.
+Pipeline integrity for industrial metropolitans: managing the urban infrastructure crisis, by Ron Maurier, Quest Integrity, Stafford, TX, USA, and T.Y.
 Liang, Formosa Plastics Corporation, Taiwan

 On July 31st, 2014 the city of Kaohsiung, Taiwan experienced one of the most catastrophic urban pipeline failures in recent history.
 The failure, ultimately attributed to post-construction infrastructure interference (third party) initiated many years earlier, resulted in 32 deaths, 321 injuries, countless buildings and vehicles damaged or destroyed.
 Latest reports tally on-going restitution cost now in exceedance of 1 billion USD.
 In reaction to the public outcry for improved safety, the Kaohsiung regional government commissioned an in-depth international pipeline safety probe with the purpose of; Reviewing latest technologies for testing and inspecting petro-chemical pipelines including those considered unpiggable.
 On May 18th, 2017 after more than two years of study and deliberation government regulations for pipeline safety management were approved.
 Eighty-nine (89) petro-chemical pipelines in the Kaohsiung jurisdictional region, are now required by law, to be inspected with In-Line Inspection (ILI) technology during the coming twenty-four (24) month period ending May 18th, 2019.
 Additionally, a second inspection of each pipeline will be required in the following five (5) year period to provide a basis for ongoing comprehensive integrity management.
 This paper will explore the pre-regulatory compliance and leadership position established by the Formosa Plastics Corporation (FPC) as they become one of the first pipeline operators in the region to provide detailed integrity results for pipelines under their ownership.